Coronavirus: Four new cases in North, Irish airlines suspend flights

 Italy has moved to temporarily suspend the payments of bills, taxes and mortgages to ease pressure on small firms and households.

 There are no experts on the virus as it was unknown prior to nine weeks ago, he said.
-“We are trying to understand more each day,” the Minister told RTÉ Radio this morning.
+“We are trying to understand more each day,” the Minister told RTÉ Radio.

 Worldwide, the number of Covid-19 cases has surpassed 110,000, in 105 countries.
 There have been 3,817 deaths.